How to Play Mini Golf:

 The goal of mini golf is to get the ball into the hole in as few strokes as possible.
 Players take turns hitting the ball, and the player with the lowest score at the end of the round is the winner.

-Putt Putt vs Mini Golf:
+Mini Golf vs Putt Putt Golf:

 There is often confusion about the difference between mini golf and putt putt golf.
 Today, the term "putt putt" is often used colloquially to refer to mini golf in general, but it is technically not correct.
 Here are some of the differences between putt putt golf and mini golf: